Cosmic-crypto/chatbot-py/README.md

 - 🗓 Calendar display (current year or specific year)
 - 😂 Jokes & casual conversation
 - 🛑 Graceful exit with terminal clear
+- 🕒 Only have to train once making it faster

 ---